-comma separated list of all parameters available for the given audio output driver, at least parameters 'CHANNELS', 'SAMPLERATE' and 'ACTIVE' are offered by all audio output drivers
+comma separated list of all parameters available for the given audio output driver, at least parameters 'channels', 'samplerate' and 'active' are offered by all audio output drivers

 '''

-C: "GET AUDIO OUTPUT DRIVER INFO ALSA"
+C: "GET AUDIO_OUTPUT_DRIVER INFO Alsa"

-'''

 S: "DESCRIPTION: Advanced Linux Sound Architecture"

 "VERSION: 1.0"

-"PARAMETERS: DRIVER, CHANNELS, SAMPLERATE, ACTIVE, FRAGMENTS, w . "

-FRAGMENTSIZE, CARD"
+"PARAMETERS:driver, channels, samplerate, active, fragments, fragmentsize, card"

+""

+'''

-4.2.3 Getting informations about specific audio output driver parameter
+4.2.3 Getting information about specific audio output driver parameter

-Use the following command to get detailed informations about a specific audio output driver parameter:
+Use the following command to get detailed information about a specific audio output driver parameter:

-GET AUDIO OUTPUT DRIVER PARAMETER INFO <audio> (<deplist>)
+GET AUDIO OUTPUT DRIVER PARAMETER INFO <audio> <prm> [<deplist>]

 LinuxSampler will answer by sending a <CRLF> separated list.
 Each answer line begins with the information category name followed by a colon and then a space character <SP> and finally the info character string to that info category.
-There are informations which are always returned, independently of the given driver parameter and there are optional informations which are only shown dependently to given driver parameter.
+There are information which is always returned, independently of the given driver parameter and there are optional information which is only shown dependently to given driver parameter.
 At the moment the following information categories are defined: